 Perfect for teachers, facilitators, families, or anyone wanting to bring a group together through art.

-Step-by-Step Guide: Pattern Play Method (In a Nutshell)
+Step-by-Step Group Art Guide: Pattern Play Method

 1. Messy Playing

-• Encourage free mark-making and experimental painting
+• Encourage free mark-making and experimental painting (examples are in the PDF)

-• Use large brushes, textured sponges, and sgraffito to create a playful base with big shapes and clusters of simple marks
+• Use large brushes, textured sponges, or sgraffito to create a playful base with big shapes and clusters of simple marks

-• No rules — the goal is fun, movement, and getting comfortable with materials
+• No rules!
+The goal is fun, getting comfortable with materials, and moving around the artwork

 2. Exploring

-• Introduce simple patterns (dots, spirals, waves, zig-zags) for participants to repeat or combine using the Pattern Play prompts in the Beginner’s Guide
+• Introduce simple patterns — dots, spirals, waves, zig-zags — for participants to repeat or combine using the Pattern Play prompts in the Beginner’s Guide

-• Let painters choose colours, sizes, and placement — giving individuality within the group framework
+• Let painters choose from three colours, paint in different sizes, and embrace overlap, giving individuality within the group framework

-• This stage builds confidence and creative exploration
+• This stage builds confidence and encourages creative exploration

 3. Bling!

-• Add final details: highlights, embellishments, and decoration using paint pens or stick-on gems
+• Add final details: highlights, embellishments, and decorations with paint pens or stick-on gems

 • Focus on finishing touches that make the artwork pop

-• Celebrate contributions by photographing or displaying the piece — I like to hide first names as secret details
+• Celebrate contributions by photographing or displaying the piece — hide first names as “secret details” in larger projects

-Tip: Each stage flows naturally — don’t rush, let participants enjoy the process, and notice how the artwork evolves together.
+Tip: Each stage flows naturally — don’t rush.
+Let participants enjoy the process and notice how the artwork evolves together.
+Think of it as slow creativity over three or more sessions (perfect for lesson planning and guiding students through a creative process).

 See What’s Possible: